 A tritone is the interval between the notes C and F#.
 It’s also known as the flat fifth or sharp fourth.
 It’s two minor thirds, three whole steps, six half steps, or half an octave.
 On the piano, count six keys up or down.
 On guitar, count six frets.

 The tritone is the heart of the entire western tonal system.
 The clearest way to define the key center of a piece of music is to look at how tritones create tension and resolve it.
-Tritones are also central to the sound of the blues, from which most of the music I like flows.
+Tritones are also central to the sound of the blues and blues tonality, which form the basis of most of the music I like.

 Hip-hop isn’t usually big on chord progressions, but “Empire State Of Mind” by Jay-Z and Alicia Keys has an awesome set of changes.

 Because Alicia Keys was involved, I thought she might have written the chord progression.
 But no, it’s built from samples of the intro to “Love On A Two-Way Street” by The Moments.

 Most beginner guitarists start by learning the same fifteen chords, usually called the “standard fifteen.”
 I’ve also heard them called the open chords because they make use of open strings and are thus easy to play:

 A A7 Am

 D D7 Dm

 E E7 Em